-• The application must be complete and include all required items listed in the Application Checklist section that follows.

-- The application must be submitted by the deadline via the specified submission method.
-Refer to the submission instructions that follow.
-NOTE: All required application items must be provided either before or no later than the application deadline.
-Any application that does not include all required items (threshold criteria) will not be eligible for funding consideration. - The applicant must be an eligible applicant as defined in the Eligible Applicants section listed above.
+- The application must be complete and include all required items listed in the Application Checklist section that follows. - The application must be submitted by the deadline.
+Refer to the submission instructions that follow. - The applicant must be an eligible grantee as defined in the Eligible Grantees section.